-Personally for metal the polishing paste for knife that I have recommended experienced makers of the CIC is this:
+Personally, for metal, the polishing paste for cutlery that expert makers of the CIC have recommended to me is this:

 White Chrome Rouge,it costs about 10 euros but it is only orderable in the United States, so there is the problem of shipping and it is better to make a larger order to recoup the shipping costs.

 It is a very valid abrasive paste and that I recommend.

 In addition to this type of abrasive paste you can also use the Iosso abrasive paste which is a non-abrasive polishing cream that cleans, polishes and protects.

 Iosso’s polishing cream cleans, polishes, eliminates oxidation and stripes from all metals: silver, stainless steel, aluminum, brass, copper, bronze, gold and chrome plating.

 While finishing the blade with abrasive paper adding a little Iosso can help you.

 It is used in many sectors not only in cutlery such as boating, fishing, on motorcycles, bicycles, handles, pots, silverware and on iron plates.